 Communication with Staff Senate and the staff that we represent is two-way, from constituents to Senators and from Senators to constituents.

+Firstly, determine if your constituents know you and have a means to reach you.
+This could be accomplished by providing your contact information while sending out staff senate emails to the constituents.
 When contacted by a constituent with a question or issue, you may know the answer based on current Senate activities or discussions during meetings.
 If you are not sure of the response, forward the question/issue via email to the Vice-Chair.

 If you will be away from work, arrange with another Staff Senator or Alternate in your District to cover for you and send out communication.

 Each District has either a Google Group that is automatically updated daily with their constituent contacts, or they have a separate explicit protocol within their unit.
 If latter, please ensure that the contact lists are regularly updated.

 |District 2: Provostemail@example.com|

 |District 8: University Advancementemail@example.com|

 |District 11: College of Agriculture and Life Sciencesfirstname.lastname@example.org|

 |District 11: North Central District (NC Cooperative Extension)||firstname.lastname@example.org|